Rudolf Belling: Departure from Germany

 From 1933 on, Belling had no chance to work in his home country.
 His works were marked as degenerate art, many of them were melted down or smashed.
 As his political opinions were also not in conformity with the Nazi regime, he was banned from working as well as from his membership of the Prussian Academy of Arts, Berlin.
 The academy president advised him in the name of the Prussian Minister of Education and Arts to resign.

 In 1935, Rudolf Belling stayed for eight months in New York City, where he had an exhibition in the Weyhe Gallery with his most important works from the Modern Classic Period.
 He also gave courses of lectures on modern sculpture and his own theories.
-America offered him a marvellous possibility at that time to live his life there.
+America offered him the possibility to live his life there.

 He returned to Germany because his nine-year-old son Thomas was in danger there since his mother, Rudolf Belling's first wife, had been Jewish.
 He succeeded in saving his son and emigrated once again, in 1937, this time to Istanbul, Turkey.
 He lived and worked there for thirty years.

 From 1937 to 1954 he was a lecturer at the Academy of Fine Arts in Istanbul, re-organizing the department of sculpture and mediating introductions towards modern art, basing his work on traditional studies.
 In 1939, he managed to fly out his son illegally from Berlin to Turkey.
 In 1942, he married his second wife Yolanda Carolina Manzini, who was from an Italian-German family, and in 1943, his daughter Elisabeth was born.

 From 1943 to 1944 he made a statue of İsmet İnönü realised in bronze, even though even the plinth was ready, due to the change of government in 1950 the statue was not erected.
 It was finally erected in 1982 in the Maçka Park.
-This statue is particularly notable as the first statue made of İnönü and it was (at least as of 1993) the 2nd largest İnönü statue in existence after the statue that was erected in the mid 1980s in the garden of İnönü's house in Ankara.
+This statue is particularly notable as the first statue made of İnönü and it was (at least as of 1993) the 2nd largest İnönü statue in existence after the statue that was erected in the mid-1980s in the garden of İnönü's house in Ankara.

 From 1951 to 1966, he was a lecturer at the Istanbul Technical University, at the department of architecture.
 He was a member of the selection committee that judged submissions for relief designs being made for the Anıtkabir which went on from 1951 to 1953.
 1955, he got the Federal Cross of Merit.
 He was called back to the academy in West Berlin only in 1956, the same year the works which stayed in New York could be received back with the help of the Foreign Office.

 At the age of eighty, he decided to return to West Germany again, where he lived in Krailling, near Munich.
 He died in Munich in June 1972, being highly decorated by the German government with the Federal Cross of Merit with Star.

 The archive is meanwhile managed by his daughter Elisabeth Weber-Belling.